Backdrops

 Structure Scenes

-Railroad serviced industries, as with railroad infrastructure buildings, are necessary to keep a railway in business; but ideally they should be secondary features in the greater scene behind scattered gear [EXPLANATION], non-railroad structures, landscape features, and trees (TIP: suburban tree stumps being hauled away would make a unique gondola load).
+Railroad serviced industries, as with railroad infrastructure buildings, are necessary to keep a railway in business; but ideally they should be secondary features in the greater scene behind scattered gear [EXPLANATION], landscape features [EXPLANATION], non-railroad structures [EXPLANATION], and trees (TIP: suburban tree stumps being hauled away would make a unique gondola load).
 Loading docks hold particular interest on a model railroad, and if employing "Suggestive Omission" [EXPLANATION], can stand alone without the associated warehouse.
 Customer loading docks can be made especially interesting if their Loading Point [EXAMPLE] is built in an intriguing manner, or if a dock (typically only a covered dock) is being used for temporary goods storage [EXAMPLE].

 Developing an Industrial Scene (*.pdf)